Mandarin Journey in each academic year is something that parents and children at DUCKS really look forward to.

 During the 45 minutes class drop-in sessions, which were held last week, parents were able to review their children's achievements and growth throughout Term 1 through a variety of fun activities.

-Each child was given a little passport with a list of specific tasks to complete for the open day and some of the children were confident enough to be "little teachers" and "teach" their parents what they had learned in Mandarin class!
+Each child was given a little passport with a list of specific tasks to complete and some of the children were confident enough to be "little teachers" and "teach" their parents what they had learned in Mandarin class!